beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

       Assets:Investments:Stock        10 HOOL  {500.00 USD}
       Assets:Investments:Stock        10 HOOLL {500.00 USD}

-One problem with splitting lots this way is that the price and meaning of a HOOL unit before and after the split differs, but let’s just assume we’re okay with that for now (this can be solved by *relabeling* the commodity by using another name, ideally in a way that is not visible to the user - we have a [<span class="underline">pending discussion elsewhere</span>](https://docs.google.com/document/d/1Y_h5sjUTJzdK1riRh-mrVQm9KCzqFlU65KMsMsrQgXk/)).
+One problem with splitting lots this way is that the price and meaning of a HOOL unit before and after the split differs, but let’s just assume we’re okay with that for now (this can be solved by *relabeling* the commodity by using another name, ideally in a way that is not visible to the user - we have a [<u>pending discussion elsewhere</u>](https://docs.google.com/document/d/1Y_h5sjUTJzdK1riRh-mrVQm9KCzqFlU65KMsMsrQgXk/)).

 The issue that concerns booking is, when you sell that position, which cost do you use?
 The inventory will contain positions at 500 USD, so that’s what you should be using, but is it obvious to the user?
 We can assume this can be learned with a recipe .